The Bankrate promise

 Based on your goal, the robo-advisor will construct a portfolio of funds that should get you there.
 The robo-advisor considers your risk tolerance, income and timeline when constructing the portfolio.
 So, a lower risk tolerance would lead to safer investments, though they probably offer a lower overall return, while a higher risk tolerance leads to higher-return funds.

 It’s a similar situation with your investment timeline.
-If you’re investing for retirement and you have a few decades before you need the money, the portfolio is likely to offer a higher-risk, higher-return portfolio – think more stocks and fewer bonds.
-Your longer time horizon gives you time to ride out the stock market’s ups and downs, resulting in an expected higher long-term return.
+If you’re investing for retirement and you have a few decades before you need the money, the portfolio is likely to offer a higher-risk, higher-return portfolio – think more stocks and less bonds.
+Your longer time horizon gives you time to ride out the stock market’s ups and downs, resulting in a higher expected long-term return.

 If you have a short-term goal such as a down payment on a house within three years, then the robo-advisor will make a portfolio to hit that timeline.
 For short timeframes, a portfolio will likely consist of less risky investments such as bonds and money market funds.
 These will offer lower returns, but won’t usually fluctuate as much, so the money is likely to be there when you need it.